adriaaula/dada2_guidelines/README.md

 ## 4 - Look for duplicates/Clustering

 We detected that, in some cases, merging tables from different runs gives reads that are identical but differ in length by a few base pairs.
-This has been included in the `collapseNoMismatch` function inside DADA2.
+This can also happen when merging datasets that were amplified with primers that start at slightly different positions.

-We provide here the script `04_run-ASV-clustering.sh`, which creates a clustered seqtab at the desired percentage identity.
+In previous versions we used the `collapseNoMismatch` function inside DADA2 to solve this problem.
+However, it is extremely slow and should not be used for large datasets (more [here](https://github.com/benjjneb/dada2/issues/626)).
+So, we removed this step in the merging script.

-Additionaly, it creates a table with ASVs to OTUs correspondence.
+We now provide the script `04_run-ASV-clustering.sh`, which creates a clustered seqtab at the desired percentage identity.
+This should solve the mentioned problems way faster.

 # Some general rules